 Wanaka’s passionate community fought hard for the chance to be Gigatown.

-available in the winning Gigatown at entry level broadband prices.
+was available in the winning Gigatown at entry level broadband prices.

 A Gigatown development fund